Der Kaiser von Atlantis: Other performing editions and performances

 In 1981, Michael Graubart and Nicholas Till prepared an edition based on the manuscripts in Dr. Adler's possession as well as on Woodward's edition, following many of Woodward's choices.
 That provided the basis for the British premiere at the Studio Theatre of London's Morley College on 15 May 1981 and for additional performances in May 1985 at the Imperial War Museum.

-In 1988, London saw two productions; one from Vienna Kammeroper at the Bloomsbury Festival on 11 May, and a second from Mecklenburgh Opera at the Donmar Warehouse on 10 June.
+In 1988, London saw two productions; one from the Wiener Kammeroper at the Bloomsbury Festival on 11 May, and a second from Mecklenburg Opera at the Donmar Warehouse on 10 June.
 This was directed by John Abulafia with a new English translation by Sonja Lyndon and conducted by Anne Manson.
 The Mecklenburgh production was revived at the South Bank Centre and toured to Scotland, and won the Prudential Award.
 The 1993 BBC TV film 'The Music of Terezín' by Simon Broughton incorporated scenes from the Mecklenburgh production.